George A. Eddy: Accusation and clearance

 In 1954, Eddy was suspended from the U.S. Treasury as a security risk.
 At the time, many Treasury employees came under suspicion of communist sympathies.
 The suspension arose from his associations with and open support of alleged communists, including Lauchlin Currie, Harry Dexter White, V. Frank Coe, Robert C. Barnard, Emile Despres, William Ludwig Ullman, Harold Glasser, Solomon Adler, and William Henry Taylor.

 Elizabeth Bentley, a former communist who became a government informer, was a main source of information on the communist activities of Treasury employees.
 During Eddy's hearing, his lawyer (Byron N. Scott) attacked Bentley's credibility and evidence against many of those he defended.
 Eddy mentioned to the Security Board that he also doubted the guilt of Alger Hiss (convicted in 1950 of perjury).

 Retirement

 In late 1955, following his hearing, Eddy received full clearance and back pay.
 Soon after receiving full clearance, Eddy resigned from the U.S. Treasury.
 He began a book about the accusations of Bentley and Whittaker Chambers against Hiss and White.

 Personal life

 In 1941, Eddy married wife Eileen.

 George A. Eddy died on April 13, 1998.

 Legacy

-In September 1998, Bruce Craig gave the Harvard University Law School materials accumulated by Eddy: research papers of Elinor Ferry (from Ferry's son James), files related to the William Henry Taylor case (from Bryan Scott), and Eddy's own papers (each processed and inventoried separately by Harvard).
+In September 1998, Bruce Craig gave the Harvard University Law School materials accumulated by Eddy: research papers of Elinor Ferry (from Ferry's son James), files related to the William Henry Taylor case (from Bryan Scott), and Eddy's papers (each processed and inventoried separately by Harvard).
 Eddy's papers formed a major source for Treasonable Doubt by R. Bruce Craig.